 Having a food service delivered to your house is SO helpful in the weeks after you bring home your baby.
 You’re getting accustomed to a whole new routine and your time is so limited!
 So many days I would look up and it would be 2:00 pm and I hadn’t eaten anything.
 On those days, I didn’t have the energy to go to the grocery shopping or to meal prep.
 In those moments, having pre-made, healthy food saved me!

-Another great food subscription service is Nourish Foods.
+Another great food subscription service is Home Chef.
 They offer 18 meal options per week, and let me tell you, all of their recipes are amazing!!
 Everything I have had is so fresh and SO good!
 Everything is handmade fresh each week by top chefs.
 I love to stock up on their meals to have on hand for lunch and dinner options.
 Their plans are affordable and are designed to fit your lifestyle whether you are looking to get meals just for yourself, for you and your spouse, or for your family!
+And the best part, I have a code for you!
+Use “ASHLEYTERK” for $30 off your order!

 Drink Lots of Water